Sleep Workout is a Trend Now, Experience it too–Are you one of the 40% Singaporeans who are sleep-deprived? Then Sleep Workout is for You!

 Claiming to integrate zero-gravity technology in their Sleep Pods, Virgin Active allows you to relax and unwind especially with the hectic workload in offices.
 This is by promoting blood flow and reducing any pressure found mostly in the neck and back part.
 Not to mention, their ambient sounds and subtle vibration lets you experience a luxurious nap for an overall wellness and relief.

 Benefits of Napping

 A good nap, especially during midday, plays a significant role in your overall physical and mental health.
 Instantly, napping reenergizes you, making you more active mentally and physically.
-But, if this is practiced regularly, you can reap its long-term effects.
+But, if this is practised regularly, you can reap its long-term effects.
 When you have a good night’s sleep, you tend to the have the energy to exercise and gain mental clarity on eating healthy foods.
-Thus, having enough sleep poses great effects to your everyday life.
+Thus, having enough sleep poses great effects on your everyday life.

 The relation of napping to burning calories

 As mentioned, it may not seem scientifically possible to burn a lot of calories when sleeping.
-However, look at the long term effects.
+However, look at the long-term effects.
 Remember that our everyday routine and decisions are like a chain reaction to our future self.
 Sleeping less than a good 8 hours a day has a lot of undesirable effects, and worst can lead to death.
 However, with the latest technology, there’s no excuse not to take naps during midday to avoid these sleep-deprivation effects.